metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Required:

 - `backup` (Attributes) Specifies the backup to be restored.
-The restore behavior is based on the backup type:1.
-Full: will be restored the full backup directly.2.
-Incremental: will be restored sequentially from the most recent full backup of this incremental backup.3.
-Differential: will be restored sequentially from the parent backup of the differential backup.4.
-Continuous: will find the most recent full backup at this time point and the continuous backups after it to restore. (see [below for nested schema](#nestedatt--spec--backup))
+The restore behavior is based on the backup type: 1.
+Full: will be restored the full backup directly.
+2. Incremental: will be restored sequentially from the most recent full backup of this incremental backup.
+3. Differential: will be restored sequentially from the parent backup of the differential backup.
+4. Continuous: will find the most recent full backup at this time point and the continuous backups after it to restore. (see [below for nested schema](#nestedatt--spec--backup))

 Optional:

 - `backoff_limit` (Number) Specifies the number of retries before marking the restore failed.
 - `container_resources` (Attributes) Specifies the required resources of restore job's container. (see [below for nested schema](#nestedatt--spec--container_resources))
 - `env` (Map of String) List of environment variables to set in the container for restore.
-These will bemerged with the env of Backup and ActionSet.The priority of merging is as follows: 'Restore env > Backup env > ActionSet env'.
+These will be merged with the env of Backup and ActionSet.
+The priority of merging is as follows: 'Restore env > Backup env > ActionSet env'.
-- `prepare_data_config` (Attributes) Configuration for the action of 'prepareData' phase, including the persistent volume claimsthat need to be restored and scheduling strategy of temporary recovery pod. (see [below for nested schema](#nestedatt--spec--prepare_data_config))
+- `prepare_data_config` (Attributes) Configuration for the action of 'prepareData' phase, including the persistent volume claims that need to be restored and scheduling strategy of temporary recovery pod. (see [below for nested schema](#nestedatt--spec--prepare_data_config))
 - `ready_config` (Attributes) Configuration for the action of 'postReady' phase. (see [below for nested schema](#nestedatt--spec--ready_config))
 - `resources` (Attributes) Restores the specified resources of Kubernetes. (see [below for nested schema](#nestedatt--spec--resources))
 - `restore_time` (String) Specifies the point in time for restoring.